aeonsim/DamonaPipeline/README.md

 DamonaPipeline
 ==============

-Scripts for running the Damona pipeline.
+SLURM bash scripts for running the Damona pipeline.